igormiliko/stets/README.md

 ## To use:
 1. Just clone in your local machine;
 2. Install the dependencies with `npm i` or `yarn`;
+3. Configure the color pallete in `@src/Style/config`
-3. Always free your creativity;
+4. Always free your creativity;

 #### Previous requirements:
 * A node.js dist, the latest with preference - https://nodejs.org/en/